GitauHarrison/notes/02_django/01_getting_started.md

 ## Installation

-Before we can use django, we need to install it.
-Keep in mind that Django requires Python, so if you do not have Python, head over to https://www.python.org/downloads/ to download one for your Operating Sytem.
+Before we can use Django, we need to install it.
+Keep in mind that Django requires Python, so if you do not have Python, head over to https://www.python.org/downloads/ to download one for your Operating System.
 I will be using Ubuntu throughout this tutorial, which comes with Python pre-installed.

 ### Prerequisites